psyb0t/ssh-tunnel-swarm/README.md

 - **FATAL**: These messages indicate a severe problem that has caused the application to stop.
 They require immediate attention.

-## Environment Variables

-- **LOG_ENABLED**: This acts as a master switch for the logger.
-If it's set to `1`, logging is enabled.
-A value of `0` disables logging.
-Default value if not set is `1`.

-- **LOG_FILE**: This determines the output destination of the log messages.
-If set, log messages will be written to the specified file.
-If not set, logs will be printed to stdout.

-- **LOG_LEVEL**: This determines the severity level of the messages to be logged.
-Messages with a severity level less than this will not be logged.
-For example, if `LOG_LEVEL` is set to `INFO`, then `DEBUG` messages won't be logged.
-Default value if not set is `DEBUG`.

 ## Important Notes

 - SSH Tunnel Swarm does not handle SSH authentication(yet).
 Please ensure that the necessary SSH key is available(currently only the default one is used).